Homological stability for classical groups: Group theory

 We will show that $H_k(\Sl_{n+2}(D),\Sl_{n+1}(D);\Z)=0$ for all $n\geq 2k-2$.
 For any $n\geq 2k-2\geq 2$, by Theorem \ref{th:sln_spectral_sequence}, we have the spectral sequence $E^1_{p,q}$ converging to zero.
 Note first of all that

 In particular, we have to prove that $E^1_{0,k}=0$.
-Since the spectral sequence converges to zero, it is enough to prove $E^1_{p,q}=0$ for all $p+q\leq k+1$ and $p\geq 1$, which will then imply $E^1_{0,q}=0$ for all $0\leq q\leq k$.
+Since the spectral sequence converges to zero, it is enough to prove $E^1_{p,q}=0$ when $p+q\leq k+1$ and $p\geq 1$, which will then imply $E^1_{0,q}=0$ for all $0\leq q\leq k$.
 The situation is illustrated in Figure \ref{fig:sln}.
 We will prove the vanishing of the modules separately for the regions I, II and III.

 For region I, that is for $p=1$ and $1\leq q\leq k$, note that

 Since $n\geq 2k-2\geq k\geq q$, we know that $E^1_{1,q}=0$ by Theorem \ref{th:sah}.

 For region II, that is $p+q\leq k+1$, $q\geq 1$ and $2\leq p\leq n$, we have in particular $q\leq k-1$.
 Additionally